chrisdwheatley/radiate/readme.md

 Radiate uses [CSS Grid Layout](http://gridbyexample.com/examples/) to help you create any layout imaginable.

 Unfortunately CSS Grid Layout isn't fully supported in any browser yet, however in Chrome, Opera & Firefox on desktop you can enable support by toggling a flag.
-Once you have Radiate up and running navigate to [localhost:3000](http://localhost:3000) and you'll see instructions on how to enable CSS Grid Layout.
+Once you have Radiate up and running navigate to [localhost:3000](http://localhost:3000) and you'll see instructions on how to enable CSS Grid Layout in your current browser.

 ## Customizing Radiate